ronmurphy/TheLongNights/docs/GPU_OPTIMIZATION.md

 # 🎮 GPU Optimization Guide

 ## Problem Solved
-Your VoxelWorld app was not utilizing the dedicated NVIDIA RTX 4060 GPU, instead defaulting to the integrated Radeon 780M graphics.
+Your The Long Nights app was not utilizing the dedicated NVIDIA RTX 4060 GPU, instead defaulting to the integrated Radeon 780M graphics.
 This resulted in the same render distance (3) as your lower-spec laptop.

 ## NEW: In-Game GPU Selection! 🎮